teuben/gbtoy/README.md

 ## notes

-* gbtidl does not work with gdl, it really needs IDL
+* gbtidl does not work with gdl, it really needs IDL; pydl also does not seem useful

 * Lots of info on http://gbtidl.nrao.edu/